klmcwhirter/explore_python/README.md

 I put together a simple test of the NoGIL behavior compiled into the experimental python3.13t executable.

-The test plan and results can be found at[concurrent](./concurrent/).
+The test plan and results can be found at [concurrent](./concurrent/).

 ## Jupyter notebooks